 After your account has been opened, you’ll be provided with an account number and a bank code.
-You will also get an IBAN number to use for international transactions, as well as a SWIFT code.
-The majority of banks offer either Visa Electron or Maestro cards, or an embossed Master-card or Visa card free of charge.
+You will also get an IBAN to use for international transactions, as well as a SWIFT code.
+Most banks offer either Visa Electron or Maestro cards or an embossed Master-card or Visa card free of charge.
 To manage your bank account, every bank usually offers phone and online banking.

 Advice for setting an account up: You will probably be offered a medium-price deal, so always enquire whether they offer a less expensive package.
 Don’t forget to ask about services such as ATM charges and wire transfers.
 Whilst some banks provide an excellent English language service, you might need to pay more for this.
 Should you discover a bank that charges small or no fees each month, other services might be restricted (but not every time).
 For the amount you save on monthly charges, you might have to pay ATM withdrawal fees, for example.